archan937/stack_tracy/README.md

 # StackTracy

-Investigate and detect slow methods within your stack trace
+Investigate and detect slow methods within the stack trace of your Ruby (optionally Sinatra) application

 ## Introduction